dashkite/dashkite.com/src/content/legal/terms-of-use.md

 ## 8. Copyright, the DMCA & Takedowns

-DashKite respects the intellectual property of others and requires that users of our Services do the same.
-We have a policy that includes the removal of any infringing materials from the Services and for the termination, in appropriate circumstances, of users of our Services who are repeat infringers.
+DashKite respects the intellectual property of others and requires that customers of our Services do the same.
+We have a policy that includes the removal of any infringing materials from the Services and for the termination, in appropriate circumstances, of customers of our Services who are repeat infringers.
 If you believe that anything on our Services infringes a copyright that you own or control, you may notify DashKite’s Designated Agent by contacting support@dashkite.com

 If you knowingly misrepresent that any activity or material on our Service is infringing, you may be liable to DashKite for certain costs and damages.